Danimarqz/telegrambot/README.md

 ## Requirements

 - Go 1.24 or newer
-- Telegram bot token and admin chat ID
+- Telegram bot token and owner chat ID
 - Access to the binaries invoked by the commands (`docker`, `ping`, `ps`, `nvidia-smi`, etc.)
 - Sufficient privileges to run `sudo reboot` when using `/reboot`